FSCL/FSCL.Compiler/README.md

 ### Latest news

-FSCL.Compiler can be compiled and all the samples are correctly executed.
-Sorry for the compilation and sample execution problems that you might have faced.
+*****

+October 15, 2013: FSCL.Compiler and Runtime compiles correctly.
+Various updates to the Runtime.
+Sorry for the inconvenience.

 *****